 The colonoscopy guidelines make use of the NHMRC colonoscopy surverillance guidelines.

 For the purposes of colonoscopy referrals, the Victorian DHHS has summarised these guidelines as follows:

-NHMRC 2011 guidelines for Endoscopic surveillance.
+Clinical Practice Guidelines for Surveillance Colonoscopy.
 This guideline should be used in conjunction with the endoscopy referral form when requesting colonoscopies for surveillance of colorectal cancer or colorectal polyps.

 After completing the endoscopy referral form, please also attach the relevant supporting documents such as blood tests, radiology imaging results, previous endoscopy and histology reports.
 This information is critical to enabling us to triage the referral correctly.
 Without the necessary supporting information as requested on the referral form, it is likely that the referral will be rejected with a request for more information.